SajinaPK/TechSkillsKit/Java/Java_Notes2.md

 16. What is a **marker interface** ?

     An interface that contains no methods.
-Eg: Serializable, Cloneable, SingleThreadModel etc. It is used to just mark java classes that support certain capability.
+Eg: `Serializable`, `Cloneable`, `SingleThreadModel`, `RandomAccess`, `Remote` (RMI) etc. It is used to just mark java classes that support certain capability.
 An empty interface used to add metadata similar to annotation.

 17. What are tag interfaces?

     Tag interface is an alternate name for marker interface.

+18. How to create a custom marker interface in Java?

+    To create a custom marker interface, define an interface with no methods:
+    ```
+    public interface MyMarkerInterface {
+       // No methods are declared
+    }
+    ```
+    Classes implementing this interface can be identified by checking with instanceof to see if the marker interface is implemented.

+19. What is the difference between `==` and `equals()` when dealing with wrapper classes and primitive types in Java?

+    For primitive types, you use == to compare values.
+    For wrapper classes, using `==` compares references, not values.
+To compare values, you should use the `equals()` method, which is overridden in wrapper classes to compare the content.

-18. What is **blank final variable**?
+20. What is **blank final variable**?

     A final variable, not initalized at the time of declaration, is known as blank final variable.

-19. Can we intialize blank final variable?
+21. Can we intialize blank final variable?

     Yes, only in constructor if it is non-static.
 If it is static blank final variable, it can be initialized only in the static block

-20. Why can't **this() and super() both be used together in a constructor**?
+22. Why can't **this() and super() both be used together in a constructor**?

     Constructor must always be the first statement.